joshua998cc/Weather-Database/README.md

 # Weather-Database
-Using the NOAA cloud based API.
+Using the National Oceanic and Atmospheric Administration's (NOAA) cloud based API.
 I created a program to extract data in a certain time frame and store on to my pc.
 Where I would create a CSV Excel file to analyze the requested data.
+After reviewing and cleansing the data, I created a xlsx workbook file for the finished product after downloading the humidity and temperature.
+I used Python and the embedded SQL commands in python for data retrieval.